Myan02/low-quality-dogs/README.md

 :point_right: https://low-quality-dogs.org

 Pretty quick right :sunglasses:.
-You can view everyones uploaded images and search by name if your friend uploaded their pet.
+You can view everyones uploaded images and search by pet name if your friend uploaded their pet.

 <!-- Usage -->